David Brown

 Evidence gathering is central to proving your negligence claim.
 Common evidence you can use includes the following:

-First, we will calculate the appropriate amount of compensation your losses are worth.
+First, your legal team will calculate the appropriate amount of compensation your losses are worth.
 We will then draft and send a demand letter to the insurance company.
 In it, we’ll explain your losses and request fair compensation.
 This letter will be the basis for negotiations with the insurance company.

 Once the insurance company receives and reviews the demand letter, negotiations begin.
 You don’t have to talk to the insurance companies.
 At Brett McCandlis Brown & Conner, we’ll handle everything.